Samir0x20/writeups/KashiCTF-2025/Do Not Redeem #2/README.md

 There is a package with a suspicious name.
 We can guess that it's an installed app and it's not coming from legitimate package.

-*bmmevents.txt* also helped to find the suspicious package.
+*bmmevents.txt* also helped me to find the suspicious package.

 **Name of the suspicious package:** com.google.calendar.android